The Water Cycle in Our Community

 The Great Lakes are essential to the people who live around them.
-In these lessons, students learn about watersheds, think about how they use water in their daily lives, and how the water cycle happens all around them.
+In these lessons, students learn about watersheds, think about how they use water in their daily lives, and learn how the water cycle happens all around them.

 The free lesson plans below can be taught as part of a unit on “Earth’s Systems.”
 Each lesson plan includes assessment rubrics and student journal pages.
-National and state learning standards alignment for Kindergarten, 2nd grade, 5th grade, middle school and high school can be found below.

 Elementary & Middle School

 - Maps of Home – Classroom activity, grades 3-6 Students draw maps of their neighborhoods, including the nearest Great Lake, then compare these to professional maps.
 Using maps, students determine the best way to get from school to the lake, and discuss the location of the lake in relation to the rest of the United States.